SDFIdk/vanda_hydrometry_event_consumer/README.md

 DMP and DB connections are configured in the _application.properties_ file.
 The database DAO queries are based on Postgresql (with Postgis extension) database.

+## How it works

+This section describes the processing logic (the steps) behind each event type.

+### MeasurementAdded

+* The event's time stamp (TS) is checked against the DB records belonging to this measurement's history to see if it is delayed.
+Delayed means that there is already registered a record with TS later than this event's TS.
+This can happen because the order of events in the stream is not guaranteed to be in the sorted order after TS.
+* If the event is delayed, it is dropped and a warning message is issued.
+* If the event is not delayed then all the records from the history are deactivated (is_current = false) and ...
+* the new event is added as the new active (is_current = true) record in the history.

+Normally the addition event should be the 1st event receive concerning a certain measurement and it should be received and processed only once.
+However this is not always true since the event consumer can restart and reset the stream and so the event is being processed more than once.
+In this case a warning is issued but the event is still added to the measurement history as a new active record.

+### MeasurementUpdated

+* The event's time stamp (TS) is checked against the DB records belonging to this measurement's history to see if it is delayed.
+Delayed means that there is already registered a record with TS later than this event's TS.
+This can happen because the order of events in the stream is not guaranteed to be in the sorted order after TS.
+* If the event is delayed, it is dropped and a warning message is issued.
+* If the event is not delayed then all the records from the history are deactivated (is_current = false) and ...
+* the new event is added as the new active (is_current = true) record in the history.

+Normally an update event should always happen after an addition event.
+So if an update is processed while there is no record in the history a warning is issued but the event is still added to the history as the new active record.

+### MeasurementDeleted

+* Try to deactivate all the history
+* If no record was affected it means that there is no history so no registration of this event.
+In this case a warning is issued that a delete event is attempted on a non existing measurement.
+* If the deactivation succeeded (at least one record was deactivated) then the deletion event is added as a new record in the history (in order to have a registration of its latest TS) but the record will not be active (is_current = false).

+A delete event can never be delayed since it is always the last one.
+However it may be received before other delayed event (in which case the latest should be dropped).

+### Delayed events

+Because the events in the stream get received through several parallel partition it is not a guaranty that the receiving order of the events is the real order of the events as given by their TS.
+A delayed event is an event whose TS upon processing is before any of the registered events in the history (usually before the last one registered).
+Therefore in order to cope with this, the delayed events are disconsidered (dropped) so that the latest event in the history remains active (current).

+Note that the API retrieved data, since they are not events, they do not contain a TS but they have a creation TS (when they were retrieved, which is also the latest true value at that moment).
+Therefore the event's TS is compared with record's creation date when an event has to be compared against an API data to determine if it is delayed.

 ## Usage

 This section shows the operations and parameters that can be used with the application.
 In order to run the application from the command line (console) use this command: